Skip to content

 3. Resuscitation with blood had improved outcomes over normal saline.

-4. Addition of compressions had a detrimental effect on fluid resuscitation.
+4. The addition of compressions had a detrimental effect on fluid resuscitation.

 5. Subjects that received any combination of CCC showed a more significant metabolic acidosis, reflecting increased tissue ischaemia.